covalent bonding

 A 3d model of a methane molecule

 Methane is the gas we use to heat our homes and for cooking with; it is also the gas used in Bunsen burners in the science lab.
-Its chemical formula is CH4 and it is a covalent compound consisting of 1 atom of carbon and 4 atoms of hydrogen.
-Carbon has an electron arrangement of 2,4 or 1s22s22p2.
+Its molecular formula is CH4 and it is a covalent compound consisting of 1 atom of carbon and 4 atoms of hydrogen.
+Carbon has an electron arrangement of 2,4 or an electronic configuration of 1s22s22p2.

 dot and cross diagram for a methane molecule.
 Model to show the structure of a water molecule with its lone pairs or non-bonding pairs of electrons.